-Final Thoughts on the Candida Diet
+Key Points about the Candida Diet

 I really hope my suggestions help you to be candida-free in the very near future.
 With discipline and perseverance, you can rid your body of fungus and lead a much healthier life.
 Just remember: